MakandIv/vet_clinic/README.md

 # vet_clinic
 The program for working with the database of the veterinary clinic.
+(As part of the production practice.)

 ## Requirements
 1. PostgreSQL 14